Marcoc-rasi/DEVELOPMENT-IN-SWIF-DATA-COLLECTIONS/2 - Working With the Web/6 - WWW Concurrency/README.md

 In summary, the code in question consists of various components aimed at interacting with the iTunes API.
 These components include a table view controller (`StoreItemListTableViewController`), a store item controller (`StoreItemController`), data structures for representing items and search responses (`StoreItem` and `SearchResponse`), and a custom cell (`ItemCell`) designed to display information related to iTunes categories in a table view.
 The modularity and adaptability of this architecture enable effective interaction with web services, data management, and the presentation of store items in an iOS application, offering flexible and efficient organization.

 ##### SpacePhoto

+An app that uses NASA's Astronomical Photograph of the Day (APOD) API to obtain data and display the information along with the image in the application itself.

 https://github.com/Marcoc-rasi/DEVELOPMENT-WITH-SWIF-DATA-COLLECTIONS/assets/51039101/e2749e6a-cb6a-4145-b3ff-37bf23009413